gershom12/IQ-Business-Assessment/README.md

 1. Install wildfly 10.0

 2. Drop PosgreSQL driver into wildfly
 C:\Program Files\wildfly-10.0.0.Final\modules\system\layers\base\org\postgresql

-3. Compile using mvn clean install on the command line
+3. On the project folder,	compile the project using mvn clean install on the command line

 4. Copy the war file from target folder and drop it on deployment folder folder C:\Program Files\wildfly-10.0.0.Final\standalone\deployments

-5. Start ./standalone.sh to start the server
+5. Navigate to the bin folder on the wildfly installation folder.
+Start ./standalone.sh to start the application server

 6. Open your browser and go to  http://localhost:8080/crudwebapp/", you should see a welcome page explaining what the application does and links on the menu section to navigate to the employee management section.